What rights do students have under FERPA?

 What is FERPA?

-The Family Educational Rights and Privacy Act (FERPA), also known as the Buckley Amendment, is designed to protect the privacy of students' education records and personally identifiable information.
+The Family Educational Rights and Privacy Act (FERPA) is designed to protect the privacy of students' education records and personally identifiable information.
 This federal law spells out the rights of students and the responsibilities of educational institutions.

 What are education records?